-Today, our best workers’ compensation attorneys in Encino at Law Offices of William Kropach will spell out the difference between the two seemingly identical compensation policies.
+Today, our best workers’ compensation attorneys in Encino at Law Offices of Kropach & Kropach will spell out the difference between the two seemingly identical compensation policies.

 Since pretty much all employers in Encino and elsewhere in Los Angeles carry workers’ compensation insurance, they cannot be sued for job-related injuries and deaths.